Particular/docs.particular.net/tutorials/quickstart/tutorial-extending-the-system.md

 **Shipping** is now receiving events published by **Sales** without having to change the code in the **Sales** endpoint.
 Additional subscribers could be added, for example, to email a receipt to the customer, notify a fulfillment agency via a web service, update a wish list or gift registry, or update data on items that are frequently bought together.
 Each business activity would occur in its own isolated message handler and doesn't depend on what happens in other parts of the system.

+> [!NOTE]
-NOTE: You may also want to take a look at the ServicePulse window, where you should now be able to see heartbeat and endpoint monitoring information for the new endpoint as well.
+> You may also want to take a look at the ServicePulse window, where you should now be able to see heartbeat and endpoint monitoring information for the new endpoint as well.

 ## Summary